Missions exist because worship doesn't

 "All over the earth people praise you" is how The Expanded Bible renders the key phrase of Psalm 48:10.
 When the sons of Korah wrote those words, they were more of a vision about the future than a description of reality at that time.
 Today, Psalm 48:10 has become a prophecy on its way to fulfillment.
 To the extent to which that statement reflects the reality of today's global Church, we can rejoice that world evangelism efforts across the years have borne good fruit.

-More than two hundred years ago, Adam Clarke, author of a classic Bible commentary, saw Psalm 48:10 not as a simple statement of fact but rather as a declaration of God's will.
+More than two hundred years ago, Adam Clarke, author of a classic Bible commentary, saw Psalm 48:10 not as a simple statement of fact.
+It is instead a declaration of God's will.
 The words of that verse, wrote Clarke, "outline the duty of God's people to praise and honor Him."
 That would mean, according to the verse itself, doing that "to the ends of the earth."

 Some time ago, Baptist pastor John Piper wrote a book called Let the Nations Be Glad.
 People immediately began quoting one sentence from that book: "Missions exist because worship doesn't."
 Piper meant that the divine plan was and is for God to be worshiped by people everywhere on the face of the earth.
 Sadly, that is not yet happening, and therefore, the Church is obligated to carry the Good News to wherever it is that Yahweh is not being worshiped.